 Technical Services-(69% of 2004 revenue).
 These services involve the transport, treatment and disposal of hazardous wastes, and include physical treatment, resource recovery, fuels blending, incineration, landfill disposal, wastewater treatment, lab chemical disposal, explosives management, and CleanPack® and Apollo Onsite Services.
 Our CleanPack® services include the collection, logistics management, specialized packaging, transportation and disposal of laboratory chemicals and household hazardous wastes.
 Our Apollo Onsite Services provide outsourced environmental programs management at customer sites.
+Our technical services are provided through a network of service centers from which a fleet of trucks or railcars is dispatched to pick up customers' wastes either on a pre-determined schedule or on-demand and to deliver such wastes to permitted facilities, which are usually owned by us.
+Our service centers can also dispatch chemists to a customer location for the collection of chemical waste for disposal.

 Site Services-(31% of 2004 revenue).
 These services provide customers with highly skilled experts who utilize specialty equipment and resources to perform services at any chosen location.
 Under the Site Services umbrella, our Field Service crews and equipment are dispatched on a planned or emergency basis, and perform services such as confined space entry for tank cleaning, site decontamination, large remediation projects, selective demolition, spill cleanup, railcar cleaning, product recovery and transfer, scarifying and media-blasting and vacuum services.
 Additional services include used oil and oil products recycling, as well as PCB management and disposal.
-Also, as part of Site Services, Industrial Services crews focus on industrial cleaning and maintenance projects.